Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 3. Your content isn't hight-quality

-I know this is number three in here, but believe me, it's your top priority.
-Generating content just to create content is not going to do it for your readers (and neither will for Google - it's not 2012).
+This isn't brand new information, but it's so crucial, I can't omit it from the article.
+Generating content just to create content is not going to do it for your readers.
+Poor (and neither will for Google - it's not 2012).

 I know it's kind of tacky to keep saying "content is the king" but if you think about it, there is a good reason for that.
 If my article here consisted only of generic advice such as "Write good content"and "Keep your customers engaged"without providing any practical information on how to do it, would you still be here?